 Last year, I spent the whole summer making batch after batch of no-churn ice creams.
 I am sure my waist hated me for it but it sure was fun coming up with different ice cream combinations.

 I was so obsessed with making my own ice cream at home, my freezer was stacked high with all sorts of flavors all summer long.
-Here are few of the no-churn frozen treats I made last year you might want to try:
+Here are few of the frozen treats I made you might want to try: